XRPLF/xrpl.js/docs/index.md

 options | object | *Optional* Options to determine how the balances will be calculated.
 *options.* excludeAddresses | array\<[address](#address)\> | *Optional* Addresses to exclude from the balance totals.
 *options.* ledgerVersion | integer | *Optional* Get the balance sheet as of this historical ledger version.
+*options.* ledgerVersion | string | *Optional* Get the balance sheet as of this historical ledger version.

 ### Return Value